openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onAccountsBalanceChange

+**🟢 Live Mode Only** - This filter requires real-time blockchain data and is not available in past data mode.

 This filter triggers when account balances change due to various financial operations on the blockchain.
-It monitors all types of balance modifications including incoming and outgoing transfers, author/curation rewards, witness rewards, power ups/downs, savings operations, and conversions.
+It monitors all types of balance changes including incoming and outgoing transfers, author/curation rewards, witness rewards, power ups/downs, savings operations, and conversions.
 The filter allows you to specify whether to include internal balance changes through the `includeInternal` parameter.
 You can monitor multiple accounts simultaneously, making it perfect for portfolio tracking, payment processing, or automated financial applications.
-The filter is available in both live and past data modes, allowing you to track balance changes in real-time or analyze historical financial activity.
 XXX: Update description when callback data will be available

 ``` ts